Aphorism

 An aphorism (from Greek ἀφορισμός: aphorismos, denoting 'delimitation', 'distinction', and 'definition') is a concise, terse, laconic, or memorable expression of a general truth or principle.
 Aphorisms are often handed down by tradition from generation to generation.

-The concept is generally distinct from those of an adage, brocard, chiasmus, epigram, maxim (legal or philosophical), principle, proverb, and saying; although some of these concepts may be construed as types of aphorism.
+The concept is generally distinct from those of an adage, brocard, chiasmus, epigram, maxim (legal or philosophical), principle, proverb, and saying; although some of these concepts could be construed as types of aphorism.

-Often, aphorisms are distinguished from other short sayings by the need for interpretation to make sense of them.
-In A Theory of the Aphorism, Andrew Hui defined an aphorism as "a short saying that requires interpretation."
+Often aphorisms are distinguished from other short sayings by the need for interpretation to make sense of them.
+In A Theory of the Aphorism, Andrew Hui defined an aphorism as "a short saying that requires interpretation".